When to Use Investment Tax Credits

 Investment tax credits are basically a federal tax incentive for business investment.
 They let individuals or businesses deduct a certain percentage of investment costs from their taxes.
 These credits are in addition to normal allowances for depreciation.

 Investment tax credits differ from accelerated depreciation in that they offer a percentage deduction at the time an asset is purchased.
-In effect, then, the credits are subsidies for investment.

 Investment tax credits were introduced in 1962, to protect American business from emerging foreign competition.
 Over time, though, their basic objective has changed.
 Today, credits are deployed more in areas of pollution control, energy conservation, green technology, and other methods of economic development.
 The many flavors of investment tax credits include the Reforestation Credit, Rehabilitation Tax Credit, Solar Energy Investment Tax Credit, and Federal Business Energy Investment Credit, among others.